usnistgov/recipe-book/desserts/pumpkin-pie.md

 - Remove seeds
 - Bake pumpkin/squash
-- Take out the inside of the pumpkin
+- Take out the inside of the squash
-- Use 2 cups of pumpkin pulp per pie
+- Use 2 cups of squash pulp per pie

 ## Ingredients

+- 1 butternut squash
 - Pie shell
 - Nutmeg
 - Can of evaporated milk